Ghislaine Maxwell: Filthy Rich

 Ghislaine Maxwell: Filthy Rich is an American Netflix original documentary film directed by Maiken Baird and Lisa Bryant.
-The film succeeds the miniseries Jeffrey Epstein: Filthy Rich, created by the same filmmakers.
-Its story is centered around the sex-trafficking trial of Ghislaine Maxwell, accomplice to Jeffrey Epstein, and details how she assisted in recruiting young women who would be deceived into performing sexual acts on Epstein.
+The film succeeds the 2020 miniseries Jeffrey Epstein: Filthy Rich, created by the same filmmakers.
+Its story is centered around the sex-trafficking trial of Ghislaine Maxwell, accomplice to Jeffrey Epstein, and details how she assisted in recruiting teenage girls who would be deceived into performing sexual acts on Epstein.

+British journalist and author Petronella Wyatt, who appears in the film and was a consultant for the production, said Maxwell tried to interest her in a lesbian sex party.
 The film was released on November 25, 2022.